satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 Also remember to consider the heat exchanger's specified temperature difference, and derate accordingly.
 More info [here](https://t.me/ImmersionCoolingTechnologyTalk/31286).
 * Uses more oil (most expensive part of any system) than a double loop system.
 * Need to keep the hose lines short to minimize amount of oil that has to be pumped around; limits installation options.
-* Will quickly hit a practical limit where it can't dissipate enough heat.
-If plebs think they'll want to scale up over time, better to just go double loop from the start.

 ## Basic design tradeoffs - double loop
-A must for any immersion setup at scale, but also has some compelling reasons for small-scale plebs.

 pros:
 * Minimizes the total cooling oil needed in the system.
 * Water is easier to pump so longer runs to the radiators are more practical.
-* Only real option once setups go beyond 1-2 high power (3kW+) ASICs (really rough guess).
-* Much Easier to incorporate into home heating uses.
+* Much easier to incorporate into home heating uses.
-* Can Utilize geothermal ground loops, snow melt sytems or in floor heating systems for extremely efficient cooling.
+* Can utilize geothermal ground loops, snow melt sytems or in floor heating systems for extremely efficient cooling.

 cons:
 * Higher initial starting costs.
 Oil pump needed (though can have much more modest specs), water pump, plate heat exchanger block, then all the same radiator, fan, hoses, etc.